-- Request all contracts from acquired institution (this is typically where the discovery process ends during an acquisition)
+- Request all contracts from the acquired institution.
+This is typically where the discovery process ends during an acquisition.

-- Interview branch personnel to determine who is contacted for service needs on their equipment items (the service provider that is called is more reliable than the actual written contracts)
+- Interview branch personnel to determine who is contacted for service needs on their equipment items.
+Usually, the service provider that is called is more reliable than the actual written contracts.

 - Document this information on a spreadsheet so it is clear which vendor provides service for each piece of equipment.
 Or, use the database inside of Equips.com to house all of your financial equipment information.

 A communication breakdown between a local branch and the main location is another way duplicate coverage occurs.
 Sometimes the main location has a service contract on an item, but the individual branch purchases service from a vendor of their own choosing.

-Improving the communication between these entities is the solution:
+Improving the communication between these entities is the solution.
+Financials should:

-- Document who are the ‘owners’ responsible for equipment purchases and maintenance contracts by class.
-This can be at the branch level but is a simple way to resolve confusion (e.g. Betty owns coin/currency, so any purchases–including service–must funnel through Betty.)
+- Document who the ‘owners’ responsible are for equipment purchases and maintenance contracts by class.
+This can be at the branch level, but it is a simple way to resolve confusion.
+For example, Betty owns coin/currency, so any purchases–including service–must funnel through Betty.

 - Make sure branch personnel are aware of their purchasing authority and spend levels.

-Circling back to the client example I started with…duplicate coverage can happen when service from a third party is obtained for an item still covered by warranty.
+Circling back to the client example we started with…duplicate coverage can happen when service from a third party is obtained for an item that is still covered by warranty.
 This is the result of a communication disconnect from the purchaser to the person requesting service.